Regular Employee Feedback to Replace the Annual Review

 While time is needed to get everyone on board with the transition from annual performance reviews to regular check-ins, or one-on-one meetings, it is important to help leaders understand why employee evaluations need an upgrade.

 Today’s workforce wants and needs frequent feedback.
-Millennial employees, in particular, have a particular need for regular feedback; a demand that will grow in coming years.
+Millennial employees, in particular, have a particular need for regular feedback; a demand that will grow in the coming years.
 Between the increasing adoption of agile project management and technological advances like AI and machine learning, the pace of work is rapidly accelerating.

 Real-time feedback is increasingly a necessary component to foster engagement and productivity.
 Weekly and monthly check-ins also provide a way to review challenges and opportunities, while giving direct feedback and outlining achievements and stretch goals.